-With the proliferation of Electronic Flight Bags (“EFBs”), fewer and fewer pilots are calling Flight Service for a telephonic briefing.
-The question is: are pilots required to call Flight Service to be compliant with FAR 91.103?
-Reluctantly, the FAA has finally said: “No”.
+With the proliferation of Electronic Flight Bags (EFBs), fewer and fewer pilots are calling Flight Service for a telephonic briefing.
+The question remains: Are pilots required to call Flight Service to be compliant with FAR 91.103?
+Reluctantly, the FAA has finally said, “No.”

 §91.103 Preflight action.

-Leading up to this 2015 enforcement case, the FAA had routinely taken the position that, if a pilot got a briefing from Flight Service, and if Flight Service had failed to brief the pilot about a particular TFR, then the FAA would not pursue an enforcement action for violating that TFR.
-This doctrine is known as the affirmative defense of “reasonable reliance”.
-In this case, the FAA refused to dismiss the action on the defense of reasonable reliance since the pilot got his briefing from ForeFlight instead of Flight Service.
-Ironically, the FAA stopped short of calling ForeFlight “unofficial” or “unreliable”.
+Leading up to this 2015 enforcement case, the FAA had routinely taken the position that, if a pilot received a briefing from Flight Service, and if Flight Service had failed to brief the pilot about a particular TFR, then the FAA would not pursue an enforcement action for violating that TFR.
+This doctrine is known as the affirmative defense of “reasonable reliance.”
+In this case, the FAA refused to dismiss the action on the defense of reasonable reliance since the pilot obtained his briefing from ForeFlight instead of Flight Service.
+Ironically, the FAA stopped short of calling ForeFlight “unofficial” or “unreliable.”